zerotier/docs/docs/pricing.md

 ## How ZeroTier Pricing Works

 ZeroTier is available under a variety of subscription plans, from our [Basic](#basic) tier to customer-specific [commercial](#commercial) agreements.
 Our standard plan ([Essential](#essential)) provides flexible usage-based pricing and bundled features that support most professional use cases.
+The [Premium](#premium) subscription tier supports our customers with larger IoT or SD-WAN deployments, as well as service providers.

 No matter which plan you choose, ZeroTier pricing is based on the number of devices authorized to access your networks.
 That means that if the same device is connected to multiple networks, it only counts once.